TomPace101/nanopore_diffusion/README.md

 - python package `doit`, as described above.

 The code is hosted in a `git` repository (https://git-scm.com/).

+__TODO__ explain the singularity recipe, and provide shub link to the image, if possible.

 # Files and Folders